 Reasons: Resolution 159 (WRC-15) resolves to conduct studies of regulatory provisions for the operation of non-GSO FSS satellite systems, while ensuring protection of GSO satellite networks in the FSS, MSS and BSS.
 The protection of GSO satellite networks in the FSS and BSS is provided by applying the limitations of Article 22 of the RR.
 In order to cover MSS case it is proposed to address the coordination between MSS and non-GSO FSS systems under No. 9.12.

+Option 1:

 ARTICLE 22

 Space services1